yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ### Color styles

 You can override Yuno Android SDK color styles to personalize the SDK's appearance.
 The available configurations change depending on your SDK version.
-The following table presents the color styles you can override for each SDK version:
+The following table shows the color styles you can override for each SDK version:

 | Versions before v1.10.0   | Version v1.10.0 and higher  | Version v1.13.0 and higher     |
 | ------------------------- | --------------------------- | ------------------------------ |